swent-t16/Voyageur/README.md

   - `PlacesRepository`: Interface for managing places-related interactions with a location (map-based) data source.
   - `FriendRequestRepository` and `TripInviteRepository`: used managing friend requests and trip invites.

-- Repositproies (implementing the interfaces for Firestore and Google Maps API use cases):
+- Repositories (implementing the interfaces for Firestore and Google Maps API use cases):
   - `UserRepositoryFirebase`
   - `TripRepositoryFirebase`
   - `GooglePlacesRepository`